 8. Go Sledding

-The town has several surrounding hills, that during Winter become the perfect sledding terrains.
-Some are more adventurous than others, providing a real hit for the adrenaline junkies.
+The town has several surrounding hills that become the perfect sledding terrains during winter.
+Some are steeper than others, providing a real hit for the adrenaline junkies.

 Book a Sledding Tour: Sledding Tour in Bled

 One of our favourite things about visiting Lake Bled in Winter is the joyous Christmas Market, which brings added sparkle to the already captivating town.

 The market starts at the end of November and runs into early January, where several stalls and activities make for great festive fun for all the family.

 10. Take a Festive Photo at the Heart of Bled

 It’s gimmicky and cheesy no doubt about it, but getting a photo at The Heart of Bled a must do when visiting Lake Bled in Winter or any other time of year.

 If you’re travelling with your significant other, you can seal your love by adding a padlock to the lover’s lock fence at the same time.

 It’s quite hard to imagine, but some winters in Bled see the lake completely iced over.
 The ice can get so thick that people actually go ice skating on it!

 From what I’ve heard, it’s rare to see the lake iced over in recent years.
 But that doesn’t mean you can’t go ice skating.